Approximate Bregman near neighbors in sublinear time: Beyond the triangle inequality: Logarithmic bounds, with further assumptions.

-\begin{proof} Note that for cells in $L_i$, we have side lengths under $\sqrt{\sbreg}$ between $\frac{s}{c_0 2^i}$ and $\frac{c_0 s}{2^i}$ by Corollary \ref{repbis}.
-Substituting $i = \log \frac{s}{c_0 r}$, these cells have side length between $r$ and ${c_0}^2 r$ under $\sqrt{\sbreg}$.
-By the reverse triangle inequality and a similar argument to Lemma \ref{ballcover}, we get our required bound for $|L_i \cap B|$.
+\begin{proof} Note that for cells in $L_i$, we have side-lengths under $\sqrt{\sbreg}$ between $\frac{s}{c_0 2^i}$ and $\frac{c_0 s}{2^i}$ by Corollary \ref{repbis}.
+Substituting $i = \log \frac{s}{c_0 r}$, these cells have side-length between $r$ and ${c_0}^2 r$ under $\sqrt{\sbreg}$.
+By the reverse triangle inequality and Lemma \ref{1dintersect}, we get our required bound for $|L_i \cap B|$.
 In preconstruction of our quadtree $T$ we maintain for each dimension the corresponding interval quadtree $T_k$, $\forall k\in [1..d]$.
 Observe this incurs at most $O(n)$ storage, with $d$ in the big-Oh.
 For retrieving the actual cells $|L_i \cap B|$, we first find the $O(1)$ intervals from level $i$ in each $T_k$ that may intersect $B$.
 Taking a product of these, we get $O(2^d)$ cells which are a superset of the canonical cells $L_i \subset T$.
 Each cell may be looked up in $O(\log n)$ time from the compressed quadtree \cite{snotes} so our overall retrieval time is $O (2^d \log n)$. \end{proof}